fawuxi/mpex/README.md

-# Commandline Client for MPEx
+# MPEx.rb: a commandline client for MPEx

 ## About

-Commandline client for [MPEx](http://mpex.co), a Bitcoin security exchange.
+MPEx.rb is a commandline client for [MPEx](http://mpex.co), a Bitcoin security exchange.
 Make sure to carefully read its [FAQ](http://mpex.co/faq.html) before using it.

 ## Install